Top 16 Best Things to do in the Bahamas

 Island Hopping in the Exumas

-Embarking on an Exuma tour was the highlight of my Bahamian adventure.
-The Exumas are one of the most stunning and unique parts of the Bahamas — a chain of 365 cays and islands scattered across turquoise waters.
+Taking an Exuma tour was easily the highlight of my trip.
+The Exumas are one of the most stunning and unique parts of the Bahamas, a chain of 365 cays and islands scattered across turquoise waters.

 The journey took me through a series of stunning cays, each offering its own unique charm:

-• Allen Cay: Home to the friendly Bahamian rock iguanas, these reptiles are accustomed to visitors and often approach for treats.
-They’re large, calm, and surprisingly friendly — especially when there’s lettuce involved. it’s a unique opportunity to see a species that exists only in this region.
+• Allen Cay: Home to the friendly Bahamian rock iguanas, a rare species found only here, they are accustomed to visitors and super friendly, especially if you got lettuce.
+It’s a unique opportunity to see a species that exists only in this region.

 • Big Major Cay (Pig Beach): Probably the most famous attraction in the Exumas, Big Major Cay is where you’ll find the Bahamas’ celebrity residents: the swimming pigs.
 They paddle out to greet incoming boats and are comfortable being hand-fed by visitors.

 • Compass Cay: Swimming with nurse sharks at Compass Cay is a must if you’re up for a bit of adrenaline.
-These sharks are harmless and used to human interaction, often swimming close and brushing past your legs.
+These sharks are harmless and used to humans, often swimming close and brushing past your legs.

 • Norman’s Cay: Norman’s Cay is infamous for its role in the 1980s drug trade, and one of the most unusual sights here is the submerged wreckage of a drug-running plane from Pablo Escobar.
 The waters are crystal clear, and the aircraft is still mostly intact.